 Sustainability means different things to everyone.
 For individuals, it can be anything from recycling at home right through to a whole lifestyle choice.
 For us, sustainability and making a positive impact are part of our DNA.
 Since producing our first timber policy in 1991 we’ve been working to become a more responsible retailer.

-Few businesses can match our focus on environmental sustainability.
-We have a history of developing and leading in responsible sourcing and inclusive employment practices.
-And we have big ambitions to cut the environmental impact of our own operations and to help our customers and colleagues create sustainable homes.
+We want to make it easy for everyone to have a sustainable, good home.
+Few businesses can match our focus on sustainability.
+We have a history of developing and leading in the responsible sourcing of key materials.
+We have big ambitions to reduce the environmental impact of our own operations and to help our customers and colleagues create sustainable homes.

 Today, we’re working towards four big goals that are shared by everyone in Kingfisher: